containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.recommendations.PodRecommendation"></a>

 ### PodRecommendation
-Represents a set of container resource configuration recommendations of a pod
+Represents a set of container resource configuration recommendations of a pod.

 | Field | Type | Label | Description |